- Where can I find the rules?

 I had one client who paid for their child’s nanny to study a degree during the father’s four-year assignment in London.
 The university fees alone were significant, but the family were happy to make this investment to ensure their child had familiar care — even if the nanny could only work in line with the conditions of her student visa (20 hours during term-time and full-time during vacations).

 Families were even willing to make use of the Tier 1 (Investor) route, which required the domestic worker to invest £1 million in the British economy.
-This was scuppered by the investor visa rules being changed to increase the minimum amount to £2 million and require the funds to be genuinely gifted to the applicant.
+This route has now been scrapped.